Ansh757/project-git-good/deliverable-1/planning.md

 * Get to know each other on a more personal level.
 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).
+- We played Among Us together while talking on Discord and got to know each other.
+- 3 fun facts: We all like golf.
+Most of us like the Toronto Raptors while others like the Oklahoma City Thunder.
+None of us wanted to meet for bubble tea because none of us like it.

 #### Q7: What are the roles & responsibilities on the team?